The small business guide to 401(k) retirement plans

 - Basic customer support

 In the context of retirement, there are generally two kinds of financial advisors that take on fiduciary responsibility: 3(21) and 3(38).
 These numbers refer to sections of the Employee Retirement Income Security Act (ERISA), the law dictating many of the rules surrounding retirement plans.
 Here’s how these “fiduciaries” differ:

-A Section 3(21) advisor will take on co-responsibility in selecting and maintaining investments for your plan and hopefully provide you with advice to make better decisions.
+A Section 3(21) advisor will do the heavy lifting in selecting and maintaining investments for your plan and hopefully provide you with advice to make better decisions on your own.
 That said, you’re still responsible for calling the shots.
 If you don’t consider yourself a retirement pro, this approach leaves you and your company on the hook for bad or risky decisions.

 A Section 3(38) investment manager has full control over money management for your plan.
 That means they also take on liability for investment selection and sometimes asset management.
 Your duties are limited as a plan sponsor to prudently select and monitor a fiduciary.
 Therefore, opting for a 3(38) investment manager might be the best decision if you aren't well versed in how retirement plans work.

 There’s a lot of behind-the-scenes work that needs to happen to keep your small business 401(k) plan in good standing.
 Though their responsibilities vary, 401(k) plan administrators generally handle:

 - Preparation of documents and notices for participants and beneficiaries

 - Approval of transactions (loans, distributions, etc.)